David-Barnes-Data-Imaginations/Persona-Forge-Psychology/run_notes/how_to_run_via_docker.md

 - It still isolates containered environment - From your local changes
 - It Verifies all files are properly copied - During Docker build

-Workflow:

-For Testing (Fresh Runs):
-- Use docker-compose.test.yml (without volumes for testing) `docker-compose -f docker-compose.test.yml up --build` For Build Runs:
-- Use docker-compose.yml (with volumes for development) `docker-compose -f docker-compose.yml up --build`

-Then to stop run:
-`docker-compose down`
-Regardless of which used.